Hong Kong stocks flat, investors ponder China MSCI inclusion

-SHANGHAI, June 22 Hong Kong stocks were little changed on Thursday, as investors pondered the potential impact of MSCI's decision to include more mainland China stocks in a key benchmark index.
+SHANGHAI, June 22 (Reuters) - Hong Kong stocks were little changed on Thursday, as investors pondered the potential impact of MSCI's decision to include more mainland China stocks in a key benchmark index.

 The Hang Seng index fell 0.1 percent, to 25,674.53 points, while the China Enterprises Index gained 0.1 percent, to 10,402.76 points.